emanuellarini/checkers/README.md

 - Capture one enemy Disc by leaping through it (only if there is an empty square to land)

-- Can capture towards and backwards the enemy
+- Capture towards and backwards the enemy

 - Capture multiple enemy Disc by leaping through them